sarthakxd7/UGQR/README.md

 You will be asked for:

-1. Text / URL for QR code.
+1. Text or URL for the QR code.

 2. First and second gradient colors (e.g., navy, #0000ff, #ff5733).